Using VA Health Care for Mesothelioma Treatment

-Dr. Lorraine Cornwell serves as the leader of the VA Mesothelioma Program in Houston and collaborates with Dr. Taylor Ripley to help veterans get the care they deserve.
+Dr. Lorraine Cornwell serves as the leader of the mesothelioma program at the Michael E. DeBakey VA and collaborates with Dr. Taylor Ripley, another leading mesothelioma doctor, to help military veterans get the care they deserve.

 In addition, peritoneal mesothelioma specialist Dr. Eugene A. Choi is also available to treat veterans with mesothelioma through this program.
 This is very important since almost all other VA mesothelioma specialists treat pleural mesothelioma.

-“Fortunately, the work we’re doing with the VA as we ramp up and start to see more and more patients with mesothelioma in Houston, has the Baylor program right across the street to support that as it grows, so we can eventually have these as a synergistic, one program together.”
+“Fortunately, the work we’re doing with the VA as we ramp up and start to see more and more patients with mesothelioma in Houston, has the Baylor program right across the street to support that as it grows.”

-Local VA hospitals may refer veterans who do not live near Los Angeles, Boston, or Houston to approved civilian mesothelioma cancer centers through the MISSION Act, which replaced the similar Veterans Choice Program (VCP) in 2019.
+Local VA hospitals may refer veterans who do not live near Los Angeles, Boston, or Houston to approved civilian mesothelioma cancer centers through the MISSION Act.

-In most cases, the VA must sign off on requests for local care, but once this is complete, veterans can receive treatment from a non-VA provider at no extra cost.
+The VA must usually sign off on requests for local care.
+Once this is complete, veterans can receive treatment from a non-VA provider at no extra cost.
 Veterans who do not get prior approval from the VA may be charged in full.

 Filing for Mesothelioma VA Health Care Benefits

-You’ll need the following documents to apply for VA Health Care:
+You’ll need the following to apply for VA health care benefits: